LesChats/miniRT/README.md

 An accelerated mini raytracer for 42 and the 42 world

 The main objective of this work was to implement a whitted style raytracer.
-Regarding the other miniRT you could find on github this work originality and **main contribution** is the implementation of an accelerated tree structure **(BVH)**.
+Regarding the other miniRT that you could find on github this work originality and **main contribution** is the implementation of an accelerated three structure **(namely :BVH)**.
-The rendering should be way faster than any other miniRT (so far)
+Thus the rendering should be way faster than any other miniRT (so far)
 # Features
     whitted style raytracing
     Multi-thread